verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] “What does the money machine eat?
 It eats youth, spontaneity, life, beauty, and, above all, it eats creativity.
 It eats quality and shits quantity.”— William S. Burroughs
 - [ ] Marcus Aurelius wrote this over 1800 years ago:“What are you afraid of losing, when nothing in the world actually belongs to you?”
 - [ ] No one has ever accused me of being overly polite.
+- [ ] having done a ctrl+c but not a ctrl+v feels like carrying a loaded gun